E-Commerce Platform Comparison for Singapore SMEs: Shopify vs WooCommerce vs Custom

 - You have minimal technical resources

-- You don't plan aggressive customization
+- You don't need heavy customization

 Choose WooCommerce if: